DominicLuidold/WS22-AutonomousSystems-III/README.md

 ##### Purpose

-The `current_pos` package contains the necessary files and logic for converting the TurtleBot's position, as determined from Odometry data, to a coordinate representation within the map's coordinate system.
+The `current_pos` package contains the necessary files and logic for converting the TurtleBot's position, as determined from odometry data, to a coordinate representation within the map's coordinate system.

 ##### Functional Principle